Skip to main content

 Why is buspirone preferred over a benzodiazepine, like Xanax?

-Buspirone has fewer side effects.
+When considering Xanax versus buspirone, buspirone is considered as effective as benzodiazepines for generalized anxiety disorder.
 While Xanax and other benzodiazepines are controlled substances, buspirone is not a controlled substance, so it does not have the risk of abuse and dependence.

 Can I use buspirone or Xanax while pregnant?

-If you are already taking buspirone or Xanax and find out that you are pregnant, contact your OB/GYN immediately.
+If you are already taking buspirone or Xanax and find out that you are pregnant, contact your OB-GYN immediately.

 RELATED: What medications are safe to take during pregnancy?